In Transparency Talk

 Through their work, foundations produce deep knowledge about successful strategies and lessons learned.
 We can share your knowledge on IssueLab.

-Only 3 in 10 foundations have a web site.
-Having a web site is easy and is the first step to online transparency.
-We can help with Foundation Web Builder.
+Fewer than 10% of U.S. foundations have a website.
+Having a website is easy and is the first step to online transparency.
+We can help with Foundation Websites.

 Sharing Grants Data